chenmengzuishuai/djange-web/README.md

 # django-web
-create a web server application by djange framework
+create a web server application by django framework